iturner72/book-notes/the_4-hour_work-week.md

 things.
 * 70 "Pareto's Law" or the "Pareto Distribution," in the last decade also popularly called the "80/20 Principle."
-The mathematical formula he used to demostrate a grossly uneven but predictable distribution of wealth in society-- 80% of the wealth and income was produced and possessed by 20% of the population--also applied outside of economics.
+The mathematical formula he used to demonstrate a grossly uneven but predictable distribution of wealth in society-- 80% of the wealth and income was produced and possessed by 20% of the population--also applied outside of economics.
 * 71 Which 20% of sources are causing 80% of my poblems and unhappiness?
 Which